BernartGuddiny/eCommerce_project/readme.md

 - shipping_limit_date — maximum date of delivery by the seller to transfer the order to the logistics partner;
 - price — price per item;
 - freight_value — goods weight.

+### **Conclusions**
+After conducting a Cohort Analysis and looking at the Retention Rate distribution table, I can say with high confidence that customers like the products and are ready to buy more purchases.
+In the end, the analysis of the RFM user cluster showed that the majority of customers are users of the `normal_customers` segment, which is **65,050 people**, on which a general marketing campaign can be run.
+To increase customer centricity, it is necessary to select an individual way of communication and maintaining loyalty to the product.
+I also think it is necessary to strive to move `loyal_customers` and `recent_customers` into the segment of `best_customers` who make more frequent purchases.

+For more details, please refer to the the **full analysis**.